|

 ||||||||||||||||||||

-The model 29 is a large beauty.
+Singer model 29 29k The Singer 29 is a large beauty.
 Originally made for industrial use it was sold as hand, treadle and finally when electricity was invented, electric.
 If you think Singer started with his patent model No1 and a new number followed with each new model you can see how early the model 29 is.
-One of the first boot-patchers with 360 degree moving foot circa 1860 Mainly manufactured in Kilbowie on the banks of the river Clyde in Scotland the model 29 was used all over the world and is still popular today.
+One of the first boot-patchers with 360 degree revolving foot circa 1860 Mainly manufactured in Kilbowie on the banks of the river Clyde in Scotland the model 29 was used all over the world and is still copied today by companies as close as Germany and as far as China.
 Its narrow arm and revolving foot could sew in any direction and was perfect with cobblers and workers of fine products such as gloves and bags.
+It is not particularly suitable for heavy leather or stiff leather but for tricky sewing on soft leather it is the king.
+The machine has a walking upper foot.
 The machine works with no underneath feed but a foot that walks the work through.
 The small container in the middle of the arm was for pouring oil into to oil the thread as it sewed through.
 On very early models there was a small plate underneath this to hold a candle to melt tallow or wax.
-You can date your Singer by using my Singer dating guide in conjunction with the serial number on the right-hand bed of the machine.
-The bobbin was very small and was wound on the winder but guided by hand as you wound the bobbin.
-It is amazing to think that many Singer 29's made during the Victorian period are still sewing away in cobblers and leather-working premises all over the world.
-It was a true piece of brilliant engineering.
+Singer 29 boot-patcher

 |